GusEllerm/CoastSat-Provenance-LLM-Demo/docs/extension/HOW_DEV_MODE_WORKS.md

-# How Extension Development Mode Finds Your Local CLI
+# How Extension Development Mode Locates the Repository CLI

 ## How It Works: Relative Path Resolution

-When you launch the extension in development mode (F5), the extension automatically detects it's in development and uses a **relative path** to find your local CLI build.
+When the extension runs in development or test mode, it detects that status and resolves a **relative path** to the CLI built in the repository.

 ## The Code